IN DEPTH HEALING STRATEGIES FOR LYME DISEASE

 An ever-growing amount of Western and Eastern research has concentrated on the potential for artemisinin and its derivatives, as a source of naturally occurring anticancer mechanisms, for inhibiting the growth of prostate, lung, cervical, and thyroid cancer cells, and for use as cancer chemotherapy that is nontoxic to normal human cells.
 (Memorial Sloan-Kettering Cancer Center Web site.
 Artemisia annua.
 May 11, 2011. – mskcc.org Willoughby JA Sr, Sundar SN, Cheung M, et al. Artemisinin blocks prostate cancer growth and cell cycle progression by disrupting Sp1 interactions with the cyclin-dependent kinase-4 (CDK4) promoter and inhibiting CDK4 gene expression.
 J Biol Chem.
 2009;284:2203-2213; Paik IH, Xie S, Shapiro TA, et al. Second generation, orally active, antimalarial, artemisinin-derived trioxane dimers with high stability, efficacy, and anticancer activity.
 J Med Chem.
 2006;49:2731-2734; Zhai DD, Supaibulwatana K, Zhong JJ.
 Inhibition of tumor cell proliferation and induction of apoptosis in human lung carcinoma 95-D cells by a new sesquiterpene from hairy roots of Artemisia annua.
 Phytomedicine.
 2010;17:856-861; Disbrow GL, Baege AC, Kierpiec KA, et al. Dihydroartemisinin is cytotoxic to papillomavirus-expressing epithelial cells in vitro and in vivo.
 Cancer Res.
 2005;65:10854-10861.)

 Although sweet wormwoodʼs constituent, artemisinin, is felt to be the chemically active ingredient as an antimicrobial, the whole plant (which contains numerous other components) seems to be therapeutically effective, without the side effects often reported when taking artemisinin by itself.
-Sweet wormwood, with its broad spectrum of antimicrobial actions, makes it a targeted herb in the treatment of Lyme disease.
+Sweet wormwood with its broad spectrum of antimicrobial actions is a targeted herb in the treatment of Lyme disease.
 As Stephen Harrod Buhner states, “The herb is exceptionally potent in that it spreads quickly throughout the body and it easily crosses the blood/brain barrier.
 Because it infuses the blood, it is carried throughout the body to every cell, all of which need blood to live.”
 (Healing Lyme: Natural Healing and Prevention of Lyme Borreliosis and Its Coinfections.
 Silver City, NM: Raven Press; 2005:183.)

 Wormwood (Artemisia absinthium), also known as common wormwood